 For students who took the SAT, the 25th percentile score was 1280.
 The 75th percentile score was 1450.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.
 Still, at the 25th percentile, your chances of getting in are in the low single digits.

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.

 As we said, admission to George Washington is moderately competitive.
 Even if George Washington is your dream school, and even if you’re in the 75th percentile, you’ll still want to make sure you apply to a wide variety of schools to ensure you’ll gain admission somewhere.

 Generally, you should have at least three safety schools (where you are in the 75th percentile of GPA/test scores), three reach schools (where you are in the 25th percentile of GPA/test scores) and three target schools (where you are near the average for GPA/test scores) on your list.

 OK, so you’ve decided to apply.
 We took a look at George Washington’s admissions requirements to help you get everything in order.

-George Washington Application Requirements
+George Washington 2020 Application Requirements: Class of 2024

 To apply to George Washington, you’ll need to fill out the Common App, submit an ACT or SAT score if you choose (score optional school), submit a writing supplement, submit your official transcript, and submit two letters of recommendation from your high school guidance counselor and one academic teacher.
 Everything should be submitted by November 1st for Early Action, and January 5th for Regular Decision.